-B. For projects proposed in health planning regions with regional planning agencies, the appropriate regional health planning agency shall (i) review each completed application for a certificate within 60 calendar days of the day which begins the appropriate batch review cycle as established by the Board by regulation pursuant to subdivision A 1 of § 32.1-102.2, such cycle not to exceed 190 days in duration, and; (ii) within 10 calendar days following receipt of the completed application, solicit public comment on such application by posting notice of such application and a summary of the proposed project on a website maintained by the Department; such notice shall include information about how comments may be submitted to the regional health planning agency and the date on which the public comment period shall expire, which shall be no later than 45 calendar days following the date of the public notice; and (iii) in the case of competing applications or in response to a written request by an elected local government representative, member of the General Assembly, the Commissioner, the applicant, or a member of the public, hold one public hearing on each application in a location in the county or city in which the project is proposed or a contiguous county or city.
-Prior to the public hearing, the regional health planning agency shall notify the local governing bodies in the planning district.
-At least nine days prior to the public hearing, the regional health planning agency shall cause notice of the public hearing to be published in a newspaper of general circulation in the county or city where the project is proposed to be located.
-The regional health planning agency shall consider the comments of the local governing bodies in the planning district and all other public comments in making its decision.
+B. For projects proposed in health planning regions with regional planning agencies In cases in which an applicant has opted to undergo review by a regional health planning agency and a regional health planning agency has been designated for the health planning region in which the project is proposed to be located, the appropriate regional health planning agency shall (i) review each completed application for a certificate within 60 calendar days of the day which begins the appropriate batch review cycle as established by the Board by regulation pursuant to subdivision A 1 of § 32.1-102.2, such cycle not to exceed 190 days in duration, and; (ii) within 10 calendar days of the date on which an application is determined to be complete, solicit public comment on such application by posting notice of the application and a summary of the proposed project on a website maintained by the Department together with information about how comments may be submitted to the regional health planning agency and the date on which the public comment period shall expire, which shall be not later than 45 calendar days after the date of the public notice; and (iii) in cases in which competing applications have been submitted or in response to a written request by an elected local government representative, member of the General Assembly, the Commissioner, the applicant, or a member of the public, hold one public hearing on each application in a location in the county or city in which the project is proposed or a contiguous county or city.
+Prior to the public hearing, the regional health planning agency shall notify the local governing bodies in the health planning district region.
+At least nine days prior to the any required public hearing, the regional health planning agency shall cause notice of the public hearing to be published in a newspaper of general circulation in the county or city where the project is proposed to be located.
+The regional health planning agency shall consider the comments of the local governing bodies in the health planning district region and all other public comments in making its decision.
 Such comments shall be part of the record.
-In no case shall a regional health planning agency hold more than two meetings on any application, one of which shall be the public hearing required pursuant to clause (iii), if any, conducted by the board of the regional health planning agency or a subcommittee of the board.
+In no case shall a regional health planning agency hold more than two meetings on any application, one of which shall be the public hearing conducted by the board of the regional health planning agency or a subcommittee of the board pursuant to clause (iii), if such hearing is required.
 The applicant shall be given the opportunity, prior to the vote by the board of the regional health planning agency or a committee of the agency, if acting for the board, on its recommendation, to respond to any comments made about the project by the regional health planning agency staff, any information in a regional health planning agency staff report, or comments by those voting members of the regional health planning agency board; however, such opportunity shall not increase the 60-calendar-day period designated herein for the regional health planning agency's review unless the applicant or applicants request a specific extension of the regional health planning agency's review period.